InfraLore/make_for_devops/chapters/20-the_future_of_make_in_devops.md

 ### The Discoverability Crisis

 Projects will always be more complex than any one person can hold in their head.
 The "How do I...?" questions will persist.
 Documentation will drift.
-Tribal knowledge—sorry, **team lore**—will accumulate.
+Team lore will accumulate.

 Systems that make capabilities discoverable will always matter.